DarshanGT/letspracticegithub/README.md

 # letspracticegithub
-For the purpose of practice
+For the purpose of practice of git revert